 I have a background in film.
 My aim is to tell a story with a single still.
 I normally don’t know the story that surrounds a moment.
 I make up one, I capture the moment and then try to transmit the same feeling to whomever is seeing the picture.
 My main goal is being able to share my own thoughts and feelings with other people on a silent and intimate way.

-Give him a follow on instagram @jash_moody
+You can follow Jaime on instagram @jash_moody